-But so much remained unexplained.
-Mitchell took Smart to parties, in disguise, they walked around the people of Utah unnoticed.
-She was right in front of everyone's eyes all along, even as a nationwide search mounted for the missing girl.
-It was a tragic and upsetting case of abuse, horrors, and ultimately, survival.
-Because not only was Elizabeth Smart found and rescued, she got her life back and became a symbol of strength to other women who had suffered.
-She overcame adversity that many of can't even imagine, let alone understand.
+Details surrounding Elizabeth's abduction and imprisonment remain unusual.
+Mitchell took Elizabeth to parties, in disguise, and they walked around the people of Utah unnoticed.
+She was right in front of everyone's eyes, even as a nationwide search mounted for the missing girl.
+Elizabeth’s abduction story became one of perseverance after authorities found her, as she became an advocate of strength to other victims of sexual assault.

 Mary Katherine was just 9 years old when Mitchell and Barzee kidnapped her older sister.
 The girls shared a room, and Mary Katherine woke up during the kidnapping but pretended to be asleep.
 She is the only witness to the abduction.
 She waited until she thought the captors were gone and got up to tell her parents - but almost ran into Elizabeth and her kidnapper in the hallway: "I thought, you know, be quiet, because if he hears you, he might take you too, and you're the only person who has seen this.”

 She returned to bed.
 A few hours later, she went and told her parents.
 When they went to the police, Mary Katherine's details weren't reliable.
 She thought the man had threatened her sister with a gun, but it was a knife.
 She thought he was wearing light clothes, but he was wearing black.
 She also thought his voice sounded familiar but wasn't sure from where.